Skip to main contentScroll Top

 The Royal Palace of Phnom Penh

 Many compare this palace to the one in Bangkok, but apart from the fact that they are both Royal Palaces, I think the comparison is irrelevant.
-The one in Bangkok is clearly more impressive (Although significantly more expensive too… and more crowded, but hey you can’t have everything…)
+The one in Bangkok is clearly more impressive (Although significantly more expensive too… and more crowded, but hey, you can't have everything…)

 I almost only meet Thais there.
 I take a look in the throne room, we can't go inside or take pictures and so I don't linger too long.
 I then go into the second courtyard where the silver pagoda is located.